mahlenmorris/VCVRack/README.md

 ```
 ### CONTINUE ALL and EXIT ALL
 Similarly, you can use **CONTINUE ALL** to move execution to the top of the
-program.
+program (or ALSO block).

 For the two STYLES that support halting the program, which are:

 * Start on trigger, loop
 * Start on trigger, don't loop

-encountering an **EXIT ALL** will actually halt the program.
-A trigger/button
+encountering an **EXIT ALL** will actually halt the program/block.
+A trigger
-press to RUN will start it again.
+to the RUN input or pushing the RUN button will start it again.

 ### CLEAR ALL
 "CLEAR ALL" resets all variables to 0, and resets all arrays to empty.